 Through the fact that the emerald hosting rocks are situated in 2.000 to 2.200 m above sea level in extremely steep mountains, it was not possible to establish a regular underground mine for a very long time.
 Thanks to climate change the actual primary deposit nowadays is free of ice for about 4 – 6 months a year.
 In history, there were phases where mining was impossible due to snow and ice coverage as well as phases where the average temperature was 2 degrees Celsius above the one of today.

-Later on an English company (Esmerald Mines Ltd.) took over the operations for about 20 years, and the stones they mined in that period (There are only figures for one year left in documents: in the 1903 season they sent 32.000 Carats of fine rough and 7.000 Carats of excellent quality to England) were labelled as “Indian emeralds”, because the deposit was not known to most of the people in gem trade and would have sold for a much lower price.
+Later on, an English company (Esmerald Mines Ltd.) took over the operations for about 20 years, and the stones they mined in that period (There are only figures for one year left in documents: in the 1903 season they sent 32.000 Carats of fine rough and 7.000 Carats of excellent quality to England) were labeled as “Indian emeralds” because the deposit was not known to most of the people in gem trade and would have sold for a much lower price.